geomstats/geomstats/docs/first-steps.rst

 **FIRST EXAMPLES**

-To use `geomstats` for learning algorithms to Riemannian manifolds, you need to follow three steps:
+To use `geomstats` for learning algorithms on Riemannian manifolds, you need to follow three steps:
 - instantiate the manifold of interest,
 - instantiate the learning algorithm of interest,
 - run the algorithm.
+The data should be represented by the structure gs.array.

-As an example, the following code snippet illustrates the use of K-means on the hypersphere.
+As an example, the following code snippet illustrates the use of K-means on the 5-dimensional hypersphere, assuming ``data`` belongs to this space.

 .. code-block:: python